 Calculate the total number of gallons of water in your pool using the formulas below.

 This calculation will be used often when adjusting pool chemical levels so be careful when measuring.
 (For non-standard shaped pools, it may be easier to break the pool up into sections to make the calculations.
-When finish this, add up all the sections to determine the total volume of your pool.)
+When finishing this, add up all the sections to determine the total volume of your pool.)

 STEP 2: Adjust Salt Level

 Before adding salt, test your pool water for the current level of salt.

 RECOMMENDED LEVEL is 2700 – 3400 ppm (3200 ppm ideal)

 After testing salt, refer to Table 1 to determine how much salt you need to add to achieve a level of 3200 parts per million (ppm).
 Salt should be added directly to the pool with the pool pump on.
 You can brush the salt around to speed up the dissolving process.
 Do not allow the salt to pile up on the bottom of the pool.